solop-develop/frontend-core/README.md

  * `PUBLIC_PATH`: You will need to set publicPath if you plan to deploy your site under a sub path, for example GitHub Pages.
 If you plan to deploy your site to `https://adempiere-vue.github.io/bar/`, then publicPath should be set to `/bar/`.
 In most cases please use `/`.

- * `API_URL`: It indicates the address of the server to which you will point the service [Proxy-Adempiere-Api](https://github.com/adempiere/proxy-adempiere-api), by default its value is `http://localhost:8085/api/adempiere/`.
+ * `API_URL`: It indicates the address of the server to which you will point the service [ADempiere-UI-Gateway](https://github.com/adempiere/adempiere-ui-gateway), by default its value is `http://localhost:8080/api/`.

+ * `API_DICTIONARY_URL`: It indicates the address of the dictionary server to which you will point the service [ADempiere-UI-Gateway](https://github.com/adempiere/adempiere-ui-gateway), by default its value is `http://localhost:8080/api/dictionary/`.
+In the future the dictionary will be loaded through the [OpenSearch-Gateway-RS] project (https://github.com/adempiere/opensearch_gateway_rs) and its default value will be `http://localhost:7878/v1/`.

  * `TASK_MANAGER_URL`: It indicates the address of the API RESTFul to task manager [ADempiere-Business-Processors](https://github.com/adempiere/adempiere-business-processors) and [`dKron`](https://dkron.io/), by default its value is `http://localhost:8080/v1`.